mongodb/docs-ecosystem/source/includes/language-compatibility-table-java.rst

      - |checkmark|

-.. [#language-compatibility] Java versions 8 and above are all supported thanks to the JVM backwards compatibility promise.
+.. [#backwards-compatible] Java versions 8 and above are all supported thanks to the JVM backwards compatibility promise.
 Only LTS versions will be explicitly listed in future.